+To talk about important and heavy things, our words and work must be heavy.
 I'm not saying all of this to turn you away from her work- this book should be read over and over again.
-And I don't believe she puts this into the world with the idea of filling space with words for things we do.
-I believe, and this is what I took away from it, that the reminders of pain and injustice, of sorrow and neglect, are to keep us on the right path.
-To correct our mistakes and gain insight to change.
+I believe that the reminders of pain and injustice, of sorrow and neglect, are to keep us on the right path.
+This is what her work says to me and I highly recommend it.

 Did you "like" this post?
 Don't forget to comment below and share with others!

 Black & Bookish is the brainchild of Antoinette Scully, educator and lover of all things bookish.
 She is on a quest to fill your bookshelves with beloved authors of the African Diaspora.
 When she's not hanging out on line, she's living it up as the mother of two rambunctious girls and wife of a local filmmaker.